reef-pi/reef-pi/doc/LEDBlink.md

 ## Steps:
 ### First LED (red)

-1. Visit reefer homepage, go to the 'Electronics' tab
+1. Visit reef-pi homepage, go to the 'Electronics' tab

 2. Add a board by clicking on the '+' sign, name it anything (let's say pi), and set number of pins to 40, click 'Add'.
 ![Adding Board](images/add_board.png "Adding Board")